-JLA/WRT 321W Legal Writing, Research, & Analysis

-JLA 323 Criminal Procedure and Process

-JLA 408 Human Rights: with Liberty and Justice for All Electives: 6 SH of JLA courses approved by JLA adviser

-Paralegal Studies Program (24 SH)
+JLA/WRT 321W Legal Writing, Research, & Analysis JLA 323 Criminal Procedure and Process JLA 408 Human Rights: With Liberty and Justice for All Electives: 6 SH of JLA courses approved by JLA adviser Paralegal Studies Program (24 SH) Requirements:

-Requirements:

 JLA 245 Introduction to Civil Litigation

 JLA 250 Family Law

 JLA/FIN 318 Real Estate Law

 JLA/WRT 321W Legal Writing, Research and Analysis

 JLA 323 Criminal Procedure and Process

 JLA 339 Torts

 JLA 340 Wills, Estates, Trusts and Administration

+JLA 349 Justice & Law Administration Practicum

 Criminology Option (15 SH)

 Requirements:

-JLA/SOC 334 Organized Crime JLA/SOC 336 White Collar Crime
+JLA/SOC 334 Organized Crime

+JLA/SOC 336 White Collar Crime

 JLA 410 Advanced Criminology

 Plus two of the following:

 JLA/WS 301 Women and Criminal Justice

 JLA 345 Seminar on Violent Crime

 JLA 347 Justice Issues in Domestic & International Terrorism

 PSY 202 Abnormal Psychology

 PSY 209 Social Psychology and the Law

 SOC/ANT 330 Social and Cultural Theory

+LEARNING OUTCOMES

+A JLA graduate should be able to:
-Minor in Division of Justice and Law Administration

-To be accepted for the minor, a student must have an overall average of 2.3 or better.
+- Engage in scholarship that is relevant to the options within the JLA program - Use quantitative, qualitative and critical thinking skills to analyze and propose solutions to practical problems in the areas of law, criminology, rehabilitation services, criminal justice, and associated areas. - Demonstrate proficiency in the areas of written and oral communication Minor in Division of Justice and Law Administration To be accepted for the minor, a student must have an overall average of 2.3 or better.
 An average of 2.3 in all minor courses must be maintained to fulfill the requirements for the minor.
 Requirements: